Music Gateway

 • Expressive piano keyboard

 61 keys give you ample space to play your music and the built-in speakers and headphones input enables you to play and practice on the road.
 Its lightweight means you can move this into your existing workspace and carry it with you anywhere.
-Overall, it is an expressive piano keyboard which has a great sound, easily portable and within an affordable price range.
+Overall, it is an expressive piano keyboard that has great sound, is easily portable, and is within an affordable price range.

 Price: £160

-Final Thoughts On The Best Keyboard Pianos And Best Digital Pianos
+Final Thoughts On The Best Keyboard Piano And Best Digital Pianos

 There you have it, the best digital pianos and keyboard pianos available.
 These are just some of the best-selling, looking and sounding digital pianos around at the moment.
 It is clear to see that price does have an impact on what you will be able to get but that shouldn’t stop you from giving a keyboard or digital piano a go.